 Rhino Sounds of the Summer Series

 When vinyl lovers heard that Kevin Gray cut a version of this popular War record on his all-tube mastering system (which he reserves for his Cohearent Records releases) for a Record Store Day release in 2020, the original pressing sold out quickly.
 It was re-pressed in 2021 and again, sold out.
 Rhino reissued it again in July, 2024 under the “Sounds of the Summer” series, on “sea blue” vinyl.
-So there is still a limited window to get this title while it is still available.
+So there is a limited window to get this title while it is still available.

 But wait, didn’t I just feature this same album back in July, released by Analogue Productions at 45 RPM?
 Yes, yes I did.
 I typically never “chase” different masterings when buying records, but I watched a video by Mike Esposito (at The ‘In’ Groove record store in, Phoenix, Arizona) as he compared both titles, coming to the conclusion that he preferred the sound of the Kevin Gray one.

 I was skeptical but, once I heard the beginning of “All Day Music” on the Rhino version, I could hear the differences.
 In my case, I heard more high-end detail – it doesn’t sound as “stuffy” to me as the Analogue Productions version.
 The muddy bass is also cleaned up on the 2024 Rhino release, not as woolly and “boomy” (as Esposito put it).
 Granted there is an improved cleanliness to the 45-RPM version due to its superior speed, and the vinyl is quieter, but once the music is playing you don’t hear the faint background noise.
-Kevin Gray just seems to pull more musicality out of the tapes than on this particular title, and this wasn’t evident until I had both versions on hand, played on my own system that I am familiar with.
+Kevin Gray just seems to pull more musicality out of the tapes than on this particular title, and it wasn’t evident until I had both versions on hand, played on my own system that I am familiar with.

 Black Sabbath: Black Sabbath